-from the Internet and stop using it we are asked so often to update our immediately.
-Every keystroke you system and software. make may be being sent to an attacker.
-You may wish to take your computer The first step of updates is to ensure to a security expert, who may be able that your operating system itself is malware.
-If you've found the malware, check that your software is up to date. malware gives the attacker the ability to to keep updated is your web browser execute arbitrary code on the infected computer-and there is no guarantee that the attacker has not installed control of your machine.
+If you do find malware on your computer, unplug your computer from the Internet and stop using it immediately.
+Every keystroke you make may be being sent to an attacker.
+You may wish to take your computer to a security expert, who may be able to discover more details about the malware.
+If you've found the malware, removing it does not guarantee the security of your computer.
+Some malware gives the attacker the ability to execute arbitrary code on the infected computer-and there is no guarantee that the attacker has not installed additional malicious software while in control of your machine.